 TGax Editor: Modify the sixth and seventh paragraph of subclause 27.3.1 as follow:

 An HE STA follows the rules defined in 27.3.2 (Dynamic fragmentation) for generating these fragments and the rules defined in 27.3.3 (Dynamic defragmentation) for defragmenting of the received dynamic fragments.
-In the subclauses 27.3.2 (Dynamic fragmentation) and 27.3.3 (Dynamic defragmentation), the(#17112) HE STA follows the fragmentation level which is indicated in the Fragmentation Support subfield(#16339) in the HE MAC Capabilities Information field of the HE Capabilities element it trans-mits unless it is overridden by adding an ADDBA Extension element in the ADDBA Request and ADDBA Response frames exchanged during the block ack setup procedure, in which case the HE STA follows the fragmentation level which is indicated in an ADDBA Extension element in the ADDBA Response frames (see the subclause 27.3.3.1 (General)) during the block ack setup procedure.
+In the subclauses 27.3.2 (Dynamic fragmentation) and 27.3.3 (Dynamic defragmentation), the(#17112) HE STA follows the fragmentation level which is indicated in the Dynamic Fragmentation Support subfield(#16339)(#15885) in the HE MAC Capabilities Information field of the HE Capabilities element it trans-mits unless it is overridden by adding an ADDBA Extension element in the ADDBA Request and ADDBA Response frames exchanged during the block ack setup procedure, in which case the HE STA follows the fragmentation level which is indicated in an ADDBA Extension element in the ADDBA Response frames (see the subclause 27.3.3.1 (General)) during the block ack setup procedure.

-An HE STA shall set the HE Fragmentation Operation subfield, if present, in the ADDBA Request or ADDBA Response frame to a value that is less than or equal to the value of the Fragmentation Support subfield(#16339) in the HE Capabilities element it transmits.
+An HE STA shall set the HE Fragmentation Operation subfield, if present, in the ADDBA Request or ADDBA Response frame to a value that is less than or equal to the value of the Dynamic Fragmentation Support subfield(#16339)(#15885) in the HE Capabilities element it transmits.

 Dynamic fragmentation